Nash Equilibrium Calculator

 Indifference Principle

 You might have noticed something curious if you worked through the math in the previous sections.
 If you are the zerg player and playing at the Nash equilibrium, it doesn't matter what your opponent does, your win percentage will be fixed at 52%.
 In other words, if they scout 100% of the time you will win 52% of the time, if they don't scout 100% of the time you will still win 52% of the time.
-This is referred to as a weak nash equilibrium (as opposed to a strict Nash equilibrium where any player deviating will lose more).
+This is referred to as a weak Nash equilibrium (as opposed to a strict Nash equilibrium where any player deviating will lose more).

 Real games